 Some Examples I Found

-I did some searching on the internet and came across these example videos and articles that you might find helpful.
+I searched the internet and found these example videos and articles that you might find helpful.
 They all talk about cockapoos being good gun dogs.

 - Here’s a good video of a Cockapoo doing some retrieving.